 E. Describe your experience managing this type of project.

 Adopt A Stream Foundation (AASF) has been managing projects like this since 1985.
 The project team is currently managing grants from SRFB, DOE, NFWF, and private foundations.
 The current AASF team has managed and installed 31 in-stream design build restoration projects since 2009.

+AASF has completed other similar projects that qualify for Fish Enhancement Hydraulic Project Approval from WDFW and did not need other local or federal permits -

 4. Tasks and Schedule.
 List and describe the major tasks and schedule you will use to complete the project.
 Non-capital projects should be completed within two years of funding approval.